 Cervidae Peak is great for a lot of reasons: it's close to Boise, the trail is steep with no switchbacks once you get on the ridge, so you can get a decent work-out in a short amount of time and see some awesome views.
 It's a great opportunity to get a good view of Lucky Peak Reservoir and identify landmarks at the 360 degree view at the top.
 The family Cervidae is a scientific classification that includes deer, elk, moose and reindeer.

-Lucky Peak Lake at bottom of photo - High Bridge (ID-21) lower left
+Lucky Peak Lake at bottom of photo - High Bridge over Mores Creek (ID-21) lower left

 Lucky Peak Reservoir

 Gate at start of Cervidae Peak hike - follow gravel road to right, in about 200 yards, the trail starts on the left side of the road

 The Lucky Peak Dam was built in 1955 to be included in the system of flood control and use of irrigation water from the Boise River.
 This was done mainly as an assurance to water users of the Boise River system that their supply of water would be protected and the Arrowrock Dam and Anderson Ranch Dam above the Lucky Peak Dam could be drained down during flood control measures.
 It was a way of adding water capacity; building Anderson Ranch and Lucky Peak reservoirs were moves toward multiple-use reservoirs.

 The Reclamation Service, a U.S. Federal government agency started construction of Arrowrock Dam, a few miles further upstream from Cervidae's trailhead on the Boise River for the purpose of storing water for irrigation in the early 1900's.
 Arrowrock Dam was dedicated in 1915 by Reclamation; it was the tallest dam in the world at that time and 4,000 people gathered to witness the dedication.
 The report, History of Boise River Reservoir Operations gives a great history and overview of management of the Boise River.